theta360developers/plugin-guide/docs/custom.md

 ## 2 Control LED Target

-The example below shows how to blink LEDs 4, 5, 6, 7, and 8.
-Note that the color is ignored.
+In the the next example, we will blink LEDs 4, 5, 6, 7, and 8.
+We will not be controlling the color as only the color for LED3 can be controlled.

+### 2.1 Edit MainActivity in Android Studio

+Go back to `MainActivity`.
+Comment out the line for LED3 and add the following lines to test the other LEDs.

     notificationLedBlink(LedTarget.LED4, LedColor.BLUE, 300);
     notificationLedBlink(LedTarget.LED5, LedColor.BLUE, 300);